 If classical music is your thing, look no further than Copley Symphony Hall.
-Its regarded as one of the finest classical music theaters in California.
-It’s the indoor home of the San Diego Symphony, and the venue itself dates to the late 1920s when it was known as the Fox Theater.
+It's regarded as one of the finest classical music theaters in California.
+It’s the indoor home of the San Diego Symphony and is a long-lasting establishment.
+Copley Symphony Hall opened in the late 1920s dating back to the days when it was known as the Fox Theatre.
 The capacity is just over 2,200.
 The stage is breathtaking, and the entire place is intricately carved and luxurious.

 The historic Balboa Theater was originally built in the early 1920s to host vaudeville and show movies.
-It was refurbished in the 2000s and opened to the public in 2008 and has since become one of the best venues in San Diego.
+It was refurbished in the 2000s and opened to the public in 2008 and has since become one of the best spaces in San Diego.
 The venue holds a little over 1,300 people.
-It’s the perfect place to catch concerts, plays, and other performances in downtown San Diego.
+It’s the perfect place to catch concerts, plays, and other performances within iconic Balboa Park.

 House of Blues San Diego

 For rock and blues, head to the House of Blues San Diego.
 House of Blues is an iconic chain across the United States and the San Diego location is no exception.
-It’s a big venue that fits up to 1500 people but still manages to feel intimate.
+It’s a big venue that fits up to 1,500 people but still manages to have a more intimate atmosphere.
 The schedule is always stacked with great live music!